ateyssandier/apdex/README.md

 `addAppToHosts` is O(n) because we have to insert the item into the app list

   ** If said requirement was removed, we could achieve O(n) time, by simply selecting the top 25 rated apps.

-  Accordingly, `addAppToHosts` could then be implemented in O(1), since each hosts sorted app list is of constant size (25).
+  Accordingly, `addAppToHosts` could then be implemented in O(1), since each host's sorted app list is of constant size (25).

-  See the `linearTime` branch for an implmentation in O(n)
+  † See the `linearTime` branch for an implementation in O(n)

 ## Folder Structure